tanakhcc/critic/README.md

 - pass image path from rust, get baselines from python
 ### step 2 - recognition
 - pass image path and baselines from rust, get recognized text from python
+## Automatic segmentation in the background
+- set flag on new pages
+- run segmentation model agains them with worker threads

 ## redo image editor
 ### one editor for all functions